 Look Where You Want to Go

-Perhaps the all time best MTB tips and technique is simply just to look where you want to go.
+Perhaps the all-time best MTB tips and techniques are simply just to look where you want to go.
 While this sounds obvious, it’s much harder to do on the trail.
-Rocks, cactus, trees, ruts, corners, loose dirt, mud, roots ,etc etc…..
+Rocks, cactus, trees, ruts, corners, loose dirt, mud, roots, etc…..
 It's easy for your eyes to get fixated on these objects while riding, and before you know it you’ll end up heading directly into these objects or freezing up at the last second and crashing or skidding off the trail.
-Especially in Sedona, where there’s so many rocks in the trail, looking ahead is crucial.
+Especially in Sedona, where there are so many rocks in the trail, looking ahead is crucial.
 Always remind yourself to look ahead while riding, and you’ll be amazed at how you and a proper mountain bike can navigate through the red rocks of Sedona.